Harpreetattri2020/Storyful_test_challenge/README.md

 In order to Run this Project Code.
-First Step to Clone this Github source code by using the Git link and  Secondly install all the dependencies by using "npm install" in the terminal and then run the project by using "npm test".
-I made this code in  Node Version v14.18.0.
+First Step to Clone this Github source code by using the Git link and  then install all the dependencies by using "npm install" in the terminal and run the project by using "npm test".
+I made this code in  Node Version v14.18.0 and used Jest as my testing Library in order to test the code.